RakeshRaj97/Training-on-Multiple-GPUs/README.md

 `cd src/`

+Replace line 35 with your ip address in train.py

 `python train.py`

 If you want to use multiple GPUs to train, use the argument `-g x` where x is the number of GPUs